 Support Page Content

-As we provided them with the tools to help their artistry take shape, we look now to give those who follow a professional and environmentally sound space equipped to prepare them for life as professional artists.
+As we provide them with the tools to help their artistry take shape, we need your support to provide an equipped and environmentally sound space for those preparing themselves for life as professional artists.

-The new Art Sculpture Lab at Sacramento State will provide students and faculty with a state-of-the-art facility and become the preeminent institution for an equitable arts education in the region.
+The new art building at Sacramento State will provide students and faculty with a state-of-the-art facility and become the preeminent institution for an equitable arts education in the region.

 Learn more and let's discuss the potential of your investment in the future of art in Sacramento.